pandeyyyy/slackConnect/README.md

 ## Important Notes

-- Update your ngrok URL in both `.env` file and Slack app settings each time you restart ngrok
+- Update your ngrok URL in both `.env` file and Slack app settings each time you restart ngrok (free version generates new URLs)
 - Make sure MongoDB is running before starting the backend
 - Never commit your `.env` file to version control
+- Keep ngrok running while testing the application